-- 31. Use numbers only, not letters, for exhibits, preferably the same numbers as were used in depositions.
+28. Use numbers only, not letters, for exhibits, preferably the same numbers as were used in depositions.
 Blocks of numbers should be assigned to fit the need of the case (e.g., Plaintiff has 1 to 100, Defendant A has 101 to 200, Defendant B has 201 to 300, etc.).
 A single exhibit should be marked only once, just as it should have been marked only once in discovery pursuant to this Court's discovery guidelines.
 If the plaintiff has marked an exhibit, then the defendant should not re-mark the exact document with another number.
 Different versions of the same document, e.g., a copy with additional handwriting, must be treated as different exhibits with different numbers.
 To avoid any party claiming "ownership" of an exhibit, all exhibits shall be marked and referred to as "Trial Exhibit No. ," not as "Plaintiff's Exhibit" or "Defendant's Exhibit."
-If an exhibit number differs from that used in a deposition transcript, then the latter transcript must be conformed to the new trial number if and when the deposition testimony is read to the jury (so as to avoid confusion over exhibit numbers).
-The jury should always hear any given exhibit referred to by its unique number.
-There should be no competing versions of the same exhibit number; any discrepancies must be brought to the Court's attention promptly. - 32.
-Exhibits must be labeled in the lower right-hand corner with the exhibit number in a prominent, bold typeface. - 33.
-Counsel must consult with each other and with the deputy clerk at the end of each trial day and compare notes as to which exhibits are in evidence and any limitations thereon.
-If there are any differences, counsel should bring them promptly to the Court's attention. - 34.
-In general, the Court requires one set of bench binders that contain copies of the exhibits.
+If an exhibit number differs from that used in a deposition transcript, then the latter transcript must be conformed to the new trial number, if and when the deposition testimony is used (so as to avoid confusion over exhibit numbers).
+There should be no competing versions of the same exhibit number; any discrepancies must be brought to the Court's attention promptly.

+29. Exhibits must be labeled in the lower right-hand corner with the exhibit number in a prominent, bold typeface.

+30. Counsel must consult with each other and with the deputy clerk at the end of each trial day and compare notes as to which exhibits are in evidence and any limitations thereon.
+If there are any differences, counsel should bring them promptly to the Court's attention.

+31. In general, the Court requires one set of bench binders that contain copies of the exhibits.
 Counsel shall provide these binders to the Court on the first day of trial.
 Each exhibit must be separated with a label divider.
-In large letters, the labels should identify the range of exhibit numbers contained in a binder. - 35.
-Before the closing arguments, counsel must confer with the Courtroom Deputy Clerk to make sure the exhibits in evidence are in good order.
-Before the case goes to the jury, counsel shall prepare an easy-to-read index of admitted exhibits, which should include all exhibits actually in evidence (and no others) stating the exhibit number and a brief, non-argumentative description (e.g., letter from A. B. Case to D. E. Frank, dated August 17, 1999).
+In large letters, the labels should identify the range of exhibit numbers contained in a binder.

+32. Before the closing arguments, counsel must confer with the deputy clerk to make sure the exhibits in evidence are in good order.
+Before the case goes to the Court, counsel shall prepare an easy to read index of admitted exhibits, which should include all exhibits actually in evidence (and no others) stating the exhibit number and a brief, non-argumentative description (e.g., letter from A. B. Case to D. E. Frank, dated August 17, 1999).